pitpit/pincrawl/README.md

 ### Must

 - [ ] push: make it works when browser is offline. maintenir la persistence?
 Add periodic background sync ?time merging all together with a global command
-- [ ] my-account: add a link to /plans on "Not included in your plan" on my-account.html
 - [ ] auth0: passer en mode prod
 - [ ] OPEN TO THE WORLD
 - [ ] main:watch(): check opdb_id when creating a Watching
 - [ ] setup stripe
 - [ ] améliorer le moteur de recherche (typo, ...)
+- [ ] my-account: add a link to /plans on "Not included in your plan" on my-account.html

+### Should

+- [ ] admin interface to see all scraped ads
 - [ ] declare an alert as invalid (will ask for a manual review)

-### Should

-- [ ] find back previous seller & seller URL (from stored ads) and rework graph to see price tendance on one product
+- [ ] EPIC: link ads finding back previous seller & seller URL (from stored ads) and rework graph to see price tendance on one product
+  - [X] track seller_url
+  - [X] complete seller and seller_url from stored ads

-- [ ] push: add cache for imagesinvoking scrape, crawl, send: pincrawl run
+- [ ] push: add cache for images
 - [ ] base.html: cdn.tailwindcss.com should not be used in production
 - [ ] leboncoin_crawler: Enhance leboncoin search with typo (fliper, filpper)
 - [ ] pinballs.html: Price history only for Collector and Pro